-FAA Order 8110.49 Matrix
+FAA Order 8110.49A Matrix

 The following table identifies where the issues typically are addressed, but coverage of many topics vary depending on project details.
 Project teams are expected to ensure each of these topics are addressed and the traceability in this table is accurate.
+This table is required by several, but not all, aircraft OEMs.
+Although compliance to these considerations is required for TSO approval, the Collins Cert Office position is that this table is not required for TSO approval.

-FAA Order 8110.49 [10] has been changing to reduce the level of prescriptive guidance and therefore allow aircraft manufacturers more control over how regulatory concerns are addressed; often as FAA Issue Papers.
+FAA Order 8110.49A [10] has been changing to reduce the level of prescriptive guidance and therefore allow aircraft manufacturers more control over how regulatory concerns are addressed; often as FAA Issue Papers.
 However, the lack of information regarding FAA expectations creates an issue for product line avionics as all aircraft specific guidance may not be available during development.
 The product(s) addressed in this document will be developed to the latest available FAA information to minimize issues when addressing individual aircraft Issue Papers, refer to the following table for applicable mapping.

 Table 10-2 FAA Order 8110.49A Matrix